COVID-19 VISITATION PROTOCOLS

 - Other trailheads will be open daily from 7 a.m. to sunset for members and from 9 a.m. to sunset for day-use visitors.

 Activities Permitted at Testimonial Gateway: Walking, Hiking, Running, and Cycling

 Please note that the Lenape Lane Bridge is currently closed due to construction.
 Please follow detour signs for alternate access.

 The Testimonial Gateway is Mohonk Preserve's first new trailhead in 26 years.
 We expect that the lot will fill VERY early on peak weekends.
 On summer and fall weekends, arrive early to ensure a parking space.
 Limited alternate roadside parking is available on nearby Pine Road.

-The Testimonial Gateway Trailhead is located at 35 Route 299 in New Paltz.
+The Testimonial Gateway Trailhead is located at 35 Route 299 in New Paltz, NY.
 Take the New Paltz exit 18 off of the NYS Thruway.
 Go west on Route 299 (through New Paltz) for three miles.
 The Testimonial Gateway Trailhead entrance will be on your right.

 Thanks to the generous support of donors, partners, and state and local governments, Mohonk Preserve has established its first new trailhead in 26 years at the iconic Testimonial Gateway in the 836-acre Mohonk Preserve Foothills, expanding public access for people of all ages and abilities to the Foothills’ carriage roads and trails.

 The Testimonial Gateway Trailhead features the historic Testimonial Gateway tower, circa 1907, which served as the entrance to Mohonk Mountain House until 1945; Humpo Marsh, an important wildlife area; the historic Brook, Kleinekill, and Pine Farms; and segments of the Preserve's carriage road system and the Old Wawarsing Turnpike.